vlacs/helmsman/README.md

    [:get "admin" admin-handler
    ...]]]]
 ```

-There three mechanisms are the building block of all routes but, there is one
-little extra feature that doesn't directly impact routing but, allows you to
-impact the data available about routes when a request comes in.

 ### Metadata
 Just like regular Clojure metadata, this information is not part of the route